-Particulars As at March 31, 2022 As at March 31, 2021 16.38 58.69 Principal amount due (Including capital creditors) 0.03 - Interest due on above Amount paid in terms of Sec 16 of the Micro, Small and Medium Enterprise Development Act, 2006 - - Principal amount paid beyond appointed day - - Interest paid thereon - Amount of interest due and payable for the period of delay 0.01 • Amount of interest accrued and remaining unpaid as at year end 0.04 - Amount of further interest remaining due and payable in the succeeding year -
+Particulars As at March 31, 2023 As at March 31, 2022 Principal amount due (Including capital creditors) Interest due on above - 16.38 Amount paid in terms of Sec 16 of the Micro, Small and Medium Enterprise Development Act, 2006 - 0.03 - Principal amount paid beyond appointed day - - Interest paid thereon • ' - Amount of interest due and payable for the period of delay - - Amount of interest accrued and remaining unpaid as at year end - 0.01 Amount of further interest remaining due and payable in the succeeding year 0.04 and payable in the succeeding year - - •

-The Company has obtained details from creditors who are registered under the Micro, Small and Medium Enterprises Development Act, 2006.
-To the extent that the Company has received information it has evaluated that there are no amounts due to the creditors who are registered under the said Act beyond the period of 45 days.
+During the current year, the company has not received intimation from any suppliers regarding their registration under the amended provisions of а.
+The Micro, Small and Medium Enterprises Development Act, 2006.
+The Company has therefore not identified any suppliers as covered under the Micro, Small and Medium Enterprises Development Act, 2006.
+No disclosures and interest provision for the same has therefore been made.
+For the previous year the Company had obtained details from creditors who are registered under the Micro, Small and Medium Enterprises Development Act, 2006.
+To the extent that the Company has received information it has evaluated that there are no amounts due to the creditors who are registered under the said Act beyond the period of 45 days except as stated.
 The said information has been relied upon by the auditors.